sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 2. ZigZag varints: `sint32` and `sint64`
 3. Fixed-size integers: `fixed32`, `fixed64`, `sfixed32`, and `sfixed64`

-They all represent integers, but they have very different CPU and wire-size behavior.
+They all look like "integers" in the schema, but they are very different once the encoder starts writing bytes.

 ### 1. Standard Varints (`int32` / `int64`)